RolandSherwin/handbrake-scheduler/README.md

 # About handbrake_jobber.sh

-**DISCLAIMER:** Im new to bash script and I have only tested it a few times.
-So let me know if there is any bug.

 - A bash script to encode video files in a directory and its subdirectories using **HandBrakeCLI**.
 The output file will also have the same directory structure as the source directory.
 - The files in source directory can be moved to another location or can be sent to /dev/null.
 This will prevent re-encoding the files again if the script is called on the folder twice. (ie If you schedule it with cronTab etc)